Thursday, 21 July 2016

 Note that the meaning of the words may be remembered whenever you see them, but they are not yet cemented in your mind.
 Meaning, you wouldn’t really use them in your everyday conversation, which is the chief point of learning new words.
 For we’re not doing it to be tested.

 To truly integrate the novel words into your vocabulary, you must keep the ‘list’ handy.
 You can read it once a day or so.
 I have done just that by choosing to use the recent list as a featured photo for this article, just to have it straight in my face — and yours.
 In actuality, I’ve used two herein.
 Can you spot them?
 Other times, it could be as simple as a title for one of my photographs.
 Like ‘Orphic’, for instance, which just came to mind.
 This way, I am equally introducing my readers to the new word.
-The interested learner may then Google it as I had first done.
+The interested learner may then look them up as I had first done.

 Slowly but surely, start adding some of the words into your writings and conversations.
 Once used, you are more likely to remember them more often, which will allow you to use them more often.
 Where and how remain a matter of choice and style.
 Though with unconventional words, one must be careful not to overuse or to appear pretentious, or even worse, a malapropist plonker.
+Wink Wink.

 Sometimes I use big words I don’t fully understand to appear more like a cathartic sesquipedalian snollygoster.